 Veal Stew is simple enough to serve with some crusty Italian bread, or maybe a leafy green salad as a side.

 Sometimes I like to serve it with a side of steamed rice, or mashed potatoes, or even polenta to go with it.

 My family loves any one of those sides to soak up some of the juicy flavors and gravy the stew makes.
 Don’t worry, if you prefer to skip serving a starchy side with this veal stew, it’s still makes a satisfying one-dish meal.

 And, of course – if you like fine wine as much as we do, then don’t forget to pour a glass of red wine to give the final touch to a perfect meal!

 - 1+1/2 pounds lean veal chunks (for stew)

 - fresh cracked pepper to taste

-Place veal into the pot.
-Cook veal, along with the onions until veal is fully cooked, about 10 to 12 minutes.
-Add the chopped prosciutto and let it cook, about 1 minute.
+- Add the chunks of veal and cook veal, along with the onions until veal is fully cooked, about 10 to 12 minutes.
+Add chopped prosciutto and let it brown, about 1 minute.